 My mother was 15.
 My father was 19.
-Dr. John Meschuck, the family doctor, informed his young patient Mary Elizabeth of a place that performed safe abortions.
-He offered to help her make the appointment.
+Dr. John Meschuck, the family doctor, informed his young patient Mary Elizabeth that he will perform the abortion discretely and safely in his office.
+He even offered to make the appointment for her.

 Abortions were illegal in 1958.
 In California, they were only legal in cases involving danger to a woman’s health, rape, incest, or a likely damaged fetus.
 Mary was a freshman in high school.
 She could easily make the claim she was raped by having sex with a much older young man.
 Statutory rape laws in the 1950s were no joke.
 In California, the crime was punishable by six months in prison and a $500 fine.
 In most states, the consequences were more severe, typically carrying a two-year prison term.